paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### DeactivateItem

 Sometimes disposing of an item is not the right thing when it is put back in the recycle bin.
-Perhaps it contains a server connection that needs to be closed, or a reference to a prefab that has to be stopped.
+Perhaps it contains an unclosed server connection, or a reference to a running prefab.

 1. If the payload is an `IDisposable`, call `Dispose()` otherwise do nothing
 2. The class has a method `static ClassName DeactivateItem(){doSomething();}`